Greece in October is not the most usual time of year for a Mediterranean escape. However, it may well be a great time to travel!

-Admittedly, Greece in October does not boast the same scorchingly hot temperatures that you will see in Southern Europe in July and August – but do you really want those anyway?
+Admittedly, Greece in October does not boast the same scorchingly hot temperatures that you will see in Southern Europe in July and August.
+However, do you really want those?

-Sometimes it gets as hot as 40 degrees Celsius in the height of summer and even just walking 10 minutes to a coffee shop is unbearable and transforms you into a big sweaty mess.
-Some of the perks of coming to beautiful Greece in October are detailed below.
+Sometimes it gets as hot as 40 degrees Celsius in the height of summer.
+Even just walking 10 minutes to a coffee shop is unbearable.

 The weather in Greece in October is usually still very warm and pleasant.
 You can usually expect to see daytime temperatures that linger around the mid to high twenties in terms of degrees celsius.
 It gets a little colder in the evenings, so you need to pack a sweater or a cardigan for the nighttime.